 Is it feasible to travel by train to school?
 Yes, we have several students who take the BNSF train to the Westmont station for Mass and then go home via the Downers Grove Fairview Station.

 Do you have sports and clubs?
-We are an IHSA school and computer this year in the Metro Prep conference in Boys and Girls Basketball and Girls Soccer.
+We are an IHSA school and compete this year in the Metro Prep conference in Boys and Girls Basketball, Soccer and Volleyball.
+CATHF with a cooperative relationship with Glenbard South, North and East competes in boys Lacrosse in the spring.
 We have had several athletic clubs since our first year.
-Running club, boys and girls volleyball club, and boys lacrosse.
-We also had a Cultura Vitae club and a yearbook club.
+We also have a Cultura Vitae club and a yearbook club.
 We are open to other clubs should there be student interest.
 Clubs and Sports are parent run and may include an extra charge.

 Can I join the Pro-life club?
 All students are part of the pro-life culture at Chesterton Academy of The Holy Family.
 Our motto is Cultura Vitae (Culture of Life) and we expect all students and families to uphold that motto.
 Students are strongly encouraged to attend the pro-life club meetings.
 These are held after school and include social time.
 St. John Cantius Priest, Fr.
 Nathan Caswell and Illinois State Representative and Thomas More Society lawyer, Peter Breen and John Jansen from the Pro-Life Action League have spoken at the after school meetings.
 The highlight our first year was having Msgr.
 Philip Reilly, founder of Helpers of God’s Precious Infants, as our Inaugural Cultura Vitae Lecturer.